 And I suppose it would only be appropriate that I mention the Literate Union.
 That is perhaps what I am most likely known for, having been a part of the LU for... less time than one would think, but quite some time.
 I had some wonderful times with the LU, I met most of my online friends there, but looking back I can't say everything done by that group was ethical, moral, or forgivable.
-Though I tried to refrain from the worst actions, I never flamed, my reviews have always been pure concrit, that didn't mean I was always an angel.
+Though I tried to refrain from the worst actions, I never flamed, that doesn't mean I was always an angel.
 I'm not going to make some shpeel about how sorry I am.
 Unless you're someone I wronged, and to be honest my memory isn't clear enough to pick out any individuals, the apology would be nothing more than an attempt to assuage my guilt.
 Lucky for me, I don't feel that guilty.
 I'm an optimist.
 I know I did some bad things, and I've done my best to learn from those mistakes.
-Whether I am forgiven or not isn't up to me and I won't cry into the valley hoping to hear a magnanimous response.
+Whether I am forgiven or not isn't up to me and I won't cry into the valley hoping to hear some magnanimous response.

 I'd like to do more good on this site.
 It'll help my writing improve and I always need some goals.
 I've some ideas, and when those ideas are fleshed out I'll spill my guts.
 For now, if you're reading this, I hope you're having a good time reading the words of a self-aware ego maniacal pervert.
-I've grown a bit, but I'm still the same ol' Ten underneath it all ;)
+I've grown a bit, but I'm still the same ol' Ten underneath it all.